-Heat buildup within an occupied RA is a serious concern
+Heat buildup within an occupied RA is a serious concern.

-- RAs must be designed to provide a livable environment for up to 96 hours - RAs have a limited ability to dissipate heat - Heat input to RA due to miner metabolic heat and CO2 scrubber heat - MSHA regulations mandate a maximum apparent temperature of 95°F
+- RAs must be designed to provide a livable environment for up to 96 hours - RAs have a limited ability to dissipate heat - Heat input to RA due to miner metabolic heat and carbon dioxide scrubber heat - RA regulations mandate a maximum apparent temperature (AT) of 95°F - The AT is a metric that depends on both dry-bulb air temperature and relative humidity (RH) - %RH in an RA will be ~90% or greater

-Numerous metrics could be used to assess the RA internal conditions for heat stress
+Numerous metrics could be used to assess the RA internal conditions for heat stress.